LUCID TRADING ARTICLE · RULES

 Lucid Trading Buffer Balance: How Much Do You Need to Keep in Your Account

-Here's the core problem: Lucid's trailing drawdown tracks your highest end-of-day balance, not your intraday high.
-If you grow a 50K account to $52,400 EOD on Monday, your new drawdown floor locks in at $50,400 (assuming 4% trailing on a $52,400 base).
-But if you're down $900 intraday on Tuesday, trading at $51,500, you're only $1,100 above your floor — not the $2,400 buffer you think you have.
-One more bad trade for -$500 puts you at $51,000, just $600 above breach.
+Here's the core problem: Lucid's trailing drawdown on the EOD plans (LucidFlex, LucidPro, LucidDirect) tracks your highest end-of-day balance, not your intraday high; the newer LucidDaily account is the exception and trails intraday once funded.
+If you grow a 50K account to $51,900 EOD on Monday, your new drawdown floor moves to $49,900 (Lucid trails a fixed $2,000 on the 50K from your highest end-of-day close, not a percentage).
+But if you're down $900 intraday on Tuesday, trading at $51,000, you're only $1,100 above your floor, not the $2,000 buffer you think you have.
+One more bad trade for -$500 puts you at $50,500, just $600 above breach.
 That's not trading with confidence, that's trading terrified.

-The solution isn't "trade smaller" or "risk less" — it's knowing your exact buffer at all times and maintaining minimum thresholds based on your contract choice, position size, and trading frequency.
+The solution isn't "trade smaller" or "risk less", it's knowing your exact buffer at all times and maintaining minimum thresholds based on your contract choice, position size, and trading frequency.
 A trader running 3 MNQ contracts needs a different buffer than someone trading 8 MES contracts.
 A scalper taking 12 trades daily needs more cushion than a structure trader taking 3 setups per session.
 And critically, your buffer requirement changes every single day as your account balance grows and your trailing floor rises.

 This guide breaks down what buffer actually means at Lucid, how to calculate your current buffer before every session, minimum buffer requirements by contract and strategy type, what happens when buffer gets dangerously thin, and the daily workflow that prevents you from accidentally breaching accounts you worked weeks to build.

-Paul from PropTradingVibes
+Paul from Proptradingvibes

-Learned the hard way: I've breached Lucid accounts, passed Lucid accounts, and spent 18+ months figuring out which rules trip traders versus which ones are manageable.
-This reflects trial-and-error experience—including my mistakes.
+Learned the hard way: I've breached Lucid Trading accounts, passed Lucid Trading accounts, and spent the time since the firm launched figuring out which rules trip traders versus which ones are manageable.
+This reflects trial-and-error experience, including my mistakes.

 Buffer = Distance between your current account balance and your EOD trailing drawdown floor